Merzasphor/MWSE/docs/source/events/combatStopped.md

 # combatStopped

-The combatStopped event occurs after an actor has left combat.
+The **combatStopped** event occurs after an actor has left combat.
+This event is preceded by the [combatStop](https://mwse.github.io/MWSE/events/combatStop) event.

 ```lua
 --- @param e combatStoppedEventData